VaibhavDhanani/fruad_lens/README.md

-# FruadLens - Fraud Detection Platform
+# fraudLens - Fraud Detection Platform

-FruadLens is a complete fraud detection platform that includes a FastAPI backend for transaction analysis, a React + Vite frontend for user interactions, an Express server for real-time transaction, and integrated machine learning models for advanced fraud detection.
+fraudLens is a complete fraud detection platform that includes a FastAPI backend for transaction analysis, a React + Vite frontend for user interactions, an Express server for real-time transaction, and integrated machine learning models for advanced fraud detection.

 ## 🚀 Project Structure